 - Removing any unsightly humps or bumps

 - Crooked Nose – A crooked nose is a result of nasal septum or bone that does not lie down the midline of the face.
 The result is a nose that looks like it is leaning to one side more than the other.
 While genetics may play a part, the condition may also be caused because of injuries.
-Rhinoplasty is used to reshape the nasal septum and nasal bone which straightens the nose permanently.
+Rhinoplasty is used to reshape the nasal septum and nasal bone, which straightens the nose permanently.

 - Depressed Nose – Also known as a ski nose, a depressed nose as the name implies is a nose that has a depression on the nasal bridge.
 The deformity is usually corrected with septal cartilage or special implant.
 The result is a flatter and more uniform looking nose.

-The procedure itself is either done in a surgeon’s office or hospital and usually takes about two hours.
-Huntington Beach patients are put under local anesthetic.
+Every surgery is technically unique, and although they have much in common, each is designed to address specifics unique to the individual.
+The procedure itself is either done in a surgeon’s office or hospital and usually takes about two hours, but can last longer depending on the extent of the work being performed.
+The patient is put under local anesthetic.
 Most of the incisions are hidden inside the nose.
 The nasal splint is left in for a week.

 If the procedure calls for a thinning of the nose itself the incisions will be made from the initial incisions into the bridge of the nose through the cartilage.
 A tool called an osteotome is used and tapped with a rubber hammer.
-The chisel like tool is used to break the bone carefully.
+The chisel-like tool is used to break the bone carefully.
 Precision breaks may take time.
 A hump may be filed.